-There’s also support from the regional New Zealand Playcentre Federation office, which “visits centres, builds relationships and helps ensure we provide the highest quality session to children possible”, Playcentre national communications manager Claire Gullidge said.
+There’s also support from Playcentre Aotearoa’s regional office, which “visits centres, builds relationships and helps ensure we provide the highest quality session to children possible”, Playcentre national communications manager Claire Gullidge said.

-The philosophy of Playcentres is about bringing families together, while meeting other people in the community.
+The vision of Playcentre is about bringing families together, while meeting other people in the community.

 It’s also an opportunity for families to learn.
-The federation offers workshops, first aid training and certificates in Early Childhood Education and Care.
+Playcentre offer workshops and first aid training that can lead to a certificate in Early Childhood Education and Care.

 “There is an expectation that members participate in our education programme and there are different levels of involvement,” Ms Gullidge said.

 Because caregivers go along too, the ratio of adults to children is from 1:5 to 1:3.

 If you have whānau close by, you can recruit them to go along if you can’t make it.

 Playcentres can be a cheaper option, with many asking for only a small fee or donation.

 They’re informal gatherings run by parents and held in community halls or churches.
 More than half of the children attending must have a parent with them for the session.
 You can pay per session – the Playgroups we assessed charged from $2 to $5 per session.